 Note: Always use safety gloves when dealing with strong substances such as clove oil and other cleaning substances.

 If you’re looking for a slightly friendlier solution for mould removal, tea tree oil could be it.
 Known for its healing and anti-bacterial properties, tea tree oil is a natural fungicide that, when mixed in a ratio of 1 teaspoon of oil to 1 cup of water, could both remove the mould and even prevent it from returning.
 The solution can be applied in the same way as hydrogen peroxide, using a spray bottle or towel to apply the solution to the affected area.
 It is recommended that you let the solution sit on the area for up to an hour before removing it to ensure the anti-bacterial properties can do their job of penetrating the mould.
-Again, using gloves, scrub the area with a scrubbing brush or toothbrush when the time period is up always use gloves when mixing and applying the solution.
+Again, using gloves, scrub the area with a scrubbing brush or toothbrush when the time period is up.
 Repeat the process if necessary.
 Tea tree oil is available for purchase from your local chemist for around $8 per 25ml so if you’re ever looking for a quick, stress-free way to remove mould – this is it.

 If you thought baking soda was just for baking those delicious sweet goods, then think again.
 The stuff is super safe and versatile and it’s a great substance to use for absorbing mould and mildew, and the odours that can often protrude from affected areas.
 It is recommended that, as a first step, you create a paste by combing half water and half baking soda and then applying it to the affected area, allowing it to dry before removal.
 As a second step, and possibly the most important, mix a solution of 2 tablespoons of baking soda with 2 cups of water and transfer it into a spray bottle.
 Shake the liquid until properly combined and spray directly onto the affected area.
 This will ensure the mould is killed and ensure future growth is halted.